fhsal/fhs-hs4-quiz/README.md

 url of the Github repository is:  https://github.com/fhsal/hw4-quiz

-I don't know how to store an image in this file type for readme, so the image screen shot is also in Github
+I don't know how to store an image in this file type for readme, so the image screen shot is also in Github at : https://github.com/fhsal/hw4-quiz/blob/master/fhs-quiz-screenshot.jpg

 Summary: